rdfostrich/article-swj2020-cobra/content/related-work.md

 Various techniques have been introduced to store [RDF datasets](cite:cites hdt, rdf3x).
 These techniques make use of various indexing and compression techniques to optimize query execution and storage size.
-Since RDF datasets typically [change over time](cite:cites datasetdynamics), there is a need to [maintain the history of these datasets](cite:cites archiving), which gave rise to the research domain of *RDF archiving*.
+There is a need to [maintain the history of these datasets](cite:cites datasetdynamics, archiving), which gave rise to the research domain of *RDF archiving*.
 An [_RDF archive_](cite:cites bear) has been defined as _a set of version-annotated triples._
 Where a _version-annotated triple_ is defined as _an RDF triple with a label representing the version in which this triple holds._